Cocomelon: Cocomelon (2018–present)

-In the summer of 2018, the channel rebranded again to Cocomelon, introducing a new intro and outro for all of their videos.
+In the summer of 2018, the channel rebranded to Cocomelon, introducing intros and outros for all its videos.
 The next year, analytics firm Social Blade estimated Cocomelon's monthly YouTube advertising revenue between $638,000 and $10.2 million; The Wall Street Journal estimated annual ad revenue at $120 million.

-In early 2020, Jeon granted his first-ever media interview for Bloomberg Businessweek, which ran a profile of the "unassuming mogul" and his business.
-Jeon, 55 at the time, agreed on condition of no photography and no mention of his wife, to preserve their privacy.
-For most its history, he and his wife had run the channel largely on their own, keeping a low profile; even their neighbors didn't know they owned Cocomelon.
-For many years, Jeon had also avoided expansion by turning down investors, sponsors, language translations, sequels, and merchandising.
+In early 2020, Jeon granted his first media interview for Bloomberg Businessweek, which ran a profile of the "unassuming mogul" and his business.
+Jeon, 55 at the time, agreed to the condition that there be no photography and no mention of his wife to preserve their privacy.
+For most of its history, he and his wife had run the channel primarily on their own, keeping a low profile; their neighbors did not know they owned Cocomelon.
+For many years, Jeon had avoided expansion by turning down investors, sponsors, language translations, sequels, and merchandising.

 In June 2020, Cocomelon launched on Netflix, with three episodes, each about an hour long.
-Netflix offered access to an audience that didn't allow their children to watch YouTube.
+Netflix offered access to an audience that did not allow their children to watch YouTube.

-In July 2020, Jeon sold his fully owned company, Treasure Studio, which produced Cocomelon and employed around 20 people, to Moonbug Entertainment, a British firm focused on children's content.
+In July 2020, Jeon sold his wholly owned company, Treasure Studio, which produced Cocomelon and employed around 20 people, to Moonbug Entertainment, a British firm focused on children's content.
 According to Moonbug cofounder Rene Rechtman, "Cocomelon has the potential to be the biggest property in the world when it comes to kids.
 In terms of viewership, it already is."
 The channel began increasing its reach by securing deals with platforms in South Korea, China, and Europe.
 By 2021, the channel had expanded its content to include Spanish, Portuguese, Mandarin Chinese, German, and Arabic.

-In 2021, Moonbug was acquired for a reported $3 billion by Candle Media, a company founded by former Disney executives Kevin Mayer and Tom Staggs and backed by the Blackstone Group.
+In 2021, Moonbug was acquired for a reported $3 billion by Candle Media.
 That November, a new show, JJ's Animal Time, also called Cocomelon Animal Time, appeared on YouTube, featuring JJ's favorite animal friends.